Carolinas HealthCare System

 What is the appeal of doing business in Charlotte?

 Whenever I travel, I find that Charlotte enjoys a tremendous reputation as a place to do business and raise a family.
-The region’s many attractions include a thriving business community, professional and amateur sports, the arts, culture, education, recreation, outdoor spaces and religious life, and let’s not forget health care.
-Undergirding all of that is a diversified economy that has provided an unusual degree of stability, despite the overseas migration of textile, furniture and other manufacturing jobs in recent decades.
+The region’s many attractions include a thriving business community, professional and amateur sports, the arts, culture, education, recreation, outdoor spaces and religious life.
+And let’s not forget health care.
+We have an extraordinary concentration of talented providers and state-of-the art facilities.

 Can you speak to some of the partnerships Carolinas HealthCare System has with other companies here in town and how those partnerships benefit the companies involved?